Digital-Grinnell/dlad-blog/content/posts/029-PDF-Ingest-in-Digital.Grinnell.md

     - FULL_TEXT
 ---

-A set of 21 PDF objects were ingested into _Digital.Grinnell's_ _Faculty Scholarship_ collection using IMI on 22-July-2019; unfortunately none of these PDFs contained OCR (optical character recognition) or "text recognition" data, so none of them got a valid _FULL_TEXT_ datastream.  _FULL_TEXT_ datastreams are required to make PDF, and similar text documents, searchable and discoverable in _Digital.Grinnell_.
+A set of 21 PDF objects were ingested into _Digital.Grinnell's_ _Faculty Scholarship_ collection using [IMI](https://github.com/DigitalGrinnell/islandora_multi_importer) on 22-July-2019; unfortunately none of these PDFs contained OCR (optical character recognition) or "text recognition" data, so none of them generated a valid _FULL_TEXT_ datastream.  _FULL_TEXT_ datastreams are required to make PDF, and similar text content, searchable and discoverable in _Digital.Grinnell_.

 In order to confirm that the lack of OCR was in fact the problem, I ran a little test on https://digital.grinnell.edu/islandora/object/grinnell:26702, one of the 21 objects.